Tutors and Mentoring - Novel Writing Course

 • What is the timing of the Novel Writing Course like?

-How much time will the course take?
-The course takes place entirely online, so is tailored to fit around your schedules.
-The main aim of the course is to support you in writing and finishing your own manuscript during the 8 months.
-This will take ...
+How much time should I spend on the course each week?
+The course takes place entirely online, so it is tailored to fit around your schedule.
+The main aim of the course is to support you in writing and finishing your own manuscript during the 8 ...

 • Looking to apply for the Novel Writing Course?